Is It Legal to Sign on Someone Else’s Behalf? (2019 Update)

 What is the document?

-The significance of different documents mean that they are treated with a varying degree of seriousness if you happen to Sign on Someone Else’s Behalf.
+Different documents are treated with a varying degree of seriousness if you sign for someone else.
 For instance, when signing for a parcel from Australia Post, they normally allow you to sign for someone else if you tell them that you have permission to do so but this would not be acceptable if you were applying for a bank loan.
-More formal documents such as a contract for sale of land require an original signature under the Statute of Frauds, however these can be signed on someone’s behalf if they give their authority.
+More formal documents such as a contract for sale of land require an original signature under the Statute of Frauds.
+However, these can be signed by someone else if authority is provided.
 The ordinary process for other documents such as letters, forms or general legal documents is that you write ‘p.p’ before your signature, to demonstrate that you are signing for someone else.
 There are also particular documents, such as tax returns, which require the signature of the person who’s taxable income it is and cannot be signed by anyone else.

 What is ‘p.p’ and when should I use it?

 In company documents or more formal correspondence, the prefix ‘p.p’ is written before the signature of the person who is to Sign on Someone Else’s Behalf.
-This signifies the action that is being done which is known as ‘procurement’, with ‘p.p’ standing for ‘per procurationem’.
+This signifies that ‘procurement’ is occurring, with ‘p.p’ standing for ‘per procurationem’.
+Per procurationem means ‘through the agency of’, signifying an acknowledgement that another person is signing the document, but that they are doing so with authorisation.

 If you are signing something formal with the express authority of the intended signee, put ‘p.p’ before your signature, as it will advise the reader that you are signing on someone else’s behalf.